salaidhivyab/digital-nurture-java-fse-solutions/README.md

   🧩 Contains solutions to **Bootstrap questions**.
 Each file is named with a number or "Ex" to indicate its relation to the question it solves.

 - 🏘️ **Local_community Project**
   🎨 Built using **HTML, CSS, and JavaScript**.
-A small web project simulating a local community website with features as detailed in question
+A small web project simulating a local community website with features as detailed in the question

 - ☕ **Java Practise**
   💻 Includes **Java exercise solutions**.